Orioles vs. Yankees Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Tyler Wells (7-5) will take the mound for the Orioles, his 20th start of the season.
+- The Orioles will hand the ball to Dean Kremer (10-4) for his 22nd start of the season.

-- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.
+- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 10 of them.

-- In 19 starts, Wells has pitched through or past the fifth inning 18 times.
-He has a season average of 5.6 frames per outing.
+- Kremer has started 21 games this season, and he's lasted five or more innings 17 times.
+He averages 5.5 innings per appearance.

-- In 20 appearances this season, he has finished three without allowing an earned run.
+- He has two appearances this season with zero earned runs allowed out of his 21 chances this season.

 |Opponent